Bodies and Words and Terms - Oh My!

 We even separate between mental illness and physical illness - as if our minds exist in complete isolation from our bodies.

 Maybe, then, I shouldn’t work too hard to find an explanation.
 Maybe it’s a good thing that no neat label exists.

 We have these perfect black and white categories, but the reality is that most of us are grey, fitting somewhere in the middle.

 According to my quick google search, a disability is defined as ‘the consequence of an impairment that may be physical, cognitive, mental, sensory, emotional, developmental, or some combination of these’.

 And yet, we don’t generally consider someone who sprained their ankle as disabled.
 We don’t often consider near-sightedness a disability.
 We don’t label someone with poor coordination as being disabled, or someone who experiences mood swings, or someone who is sensitive to loud noises or bright lights.

 Most of us have some sort of quirk, something different about our bodies.
 Sometimes those things can impair us.
 Sometimes mildly and sometimes severely.

 Ultimately, I’m a person with a body.
-A body that’s a bit screwed up.
+A messy, imperfect, fluctuating body.

 And that's about as concise as it's going to get.